Yunjin Kim

+Yunjin Kim (Korean: 김윤진; born November 7, 1973) is a South Korean and American actress.
+She is best known for her role as North Korean spy Bang-Hee in the South Korean film Shiri (1999) and Sun-Hwa Kwon on the American television series Lost (2004–2010).
+Her other notable works include Seven Days (2007), Harmony (2010), and Ode to My Father (2014).

 Early life

-Kim was born in Seoul, South Korea.
-She immigrated to the United States with her family in 1983-1984.
+Kim was born in Pyeongchang-dong, Jongno District, Seoul, South Korea.
+She emigrated to the United States with her family in 1983–1984.
 They lived in Staten Island, New York.
 She joined the middle school drama club in the 7th grade and performed in the musical My Fair Lady.

-Kim attended high school at the prestigious Fiorello H. LaGuardia High School of Music & Art and Performing Arts, a public high school located in Manhattan.
-From there, she went on to study drama at the London Academy of Performing Arts and later earned her BFA degree in drama at Boston University.
-Kim has remarked that in her zeal to become Americanized quickly, she studied acting, academics and pronunciation with equal intensity.
+Kim attended high school at the prestigious Fiorello H. LaGuardia High School of Music & Art and Performing Arts, in Manhattan graduating in 1989.
+From there, she went on to study drama at the London Academy of Performing Arts (LAMDA), and later earned her BFA degree in drama at Boston University.
 She is also a trained dancer and martial arts fighter.